Itskillmaster/amcrypt-library/README.md

-# necro
+# amcrypt

 > *Bury your data in tombs no mortal can crack.*

-`necro` is a cryptographically hardened serialization library for Python.
+`amcrypt` is a cryptographically hardened serialization library for Python.
 It wraps your objects in layers of defense — Pickle, Zlib compression, and AES-256-GCM authenticated encryption — sealed inside a tamper-evident binary envelope.

 **No shortcuts.
 No backdoors.
 No mercy.**